bwsw/t-streams/docs/source/Ts-Architecture.rst

 .. figure:: _static/Architecture-DataFlow.png

+Let us consider it step by step.

-Once Subscriber starts, it registers in Apache ZooKeeper.
+1) Once Subscriber starts, it registers in Apache ZooKeeper.
 Zookeeper provides Producers with the list of Subscribers in the stream.

-1) Producer sends an open transaction request to Server.
+2) Producer sends an open transaction request to Server.
 Server opens a transaction (``txn1``) and returns an acknowledgment to Producer.
-Producer sends an open event to Subscriber to inform it of the `txn1` transaction opening.
+Producer sends an open event to Subscriber to inform it of the ``txn1`` transaction opening.

-2) Producer puts data for the ``txn1`` transaction and they are stored to Commit Log and to RocksDB.
+3) Producer puts data for the ``txn1`` transaction and they are stored to Commit Log and to RocksDB.

-3) Producer performs transaction checkpoint.
+4) Producer performs transaction checkpoint.
 Subscriber receives checkpoint event and gets informed of ``txn1`` is checkpointed.
 Or in case of Cancel operation, Subscriber receives notification the ``txn1`` transaction is canceled.

-4) After the Checkpoint/Cancel operation Subscriber requests Server for data in `txn1`.
+5) After the Checkpoint/Cancel operation Subscriber requests Server for data in `txn1`.